All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Taking the Next Step

 Zepbound's ability to dramatically reduce liver fat and improve the entire metabolic dyslipidemia profile makes it a standout option for patients whose cholesterol problems are rooted in obesity and insulin resistance.
-While it is not a lipid drug, its metabolic effects rival some dedicated lipid therapies in the triglyceride domain.
+While it isn't a lipid drug, its metabolic effects rival some dedicated lipid therapies in the triglyceride domain.

 At FormBlends, we track the science behind every GLP-1 and GIP therapy so you can make informed decisions.
 Talk to your healthcare provider about whether Zepbound belongs in your treatment plan.
 GLP-1 medications overview